gtkcyber/ai_cyber_bootcamp_ccst/README.md

 # AI Cyber Bootcamp
 <img src="img/GTK_Logo_Social Icon.jpg" width="175" align="left" >

-### 2025 Trainings Presented by GTK Cyber
+### 2025 Trainings Presented by Center for Cyber Security Training

-GTK Cyber [www.gtkcyber.com](https://www.gtkcyber.com) was founded to bridge the gap between Data Science and Cyber Security and not only provide high standard hands-on trainings, but introduce students to the most cutting-edge technologies and advancements in artificial intelligence, all with a focus on direct applicability to cyber security.

 ### Setting Up Your Environment
 To run the exercises in the course, you will need an environment which can view Jupyter Notebooks and Python version 3.11 or greater.